 Don’t Be Lazy Fix It

-I got a slow puncture early on this morning, and because it was slow, I ignored it and kept pumping the tyre up.
+I got a slow puncture early this morning, and because it was slow, I ignored it and kept pumping the tyre up.
 Eventually, the air came out too quickly, and the inevitable happened.
 I had to stop and repair it!
 I’d just finished the repair when a car pulled up alongside and out jumped a man.
-He introduced himself as Rahman and said that he, too, was into cycling.
+He introduced himself as Rahman and said he was also into cycling.
 Although his cycling was off-road on a mountain bike.

-We chatted for a while before inviting me to the café across the road, where he brought me lunch.
-Over lunch we talked about my trip, he was very interested in my bike and took loads of photos.
+We chatted for a while before he invited me to the café across the road, where he brought me lunch.
+Over lunch, we talked about my trip.
+He was very interested in my bike and took loads of photos.
 A couple of his friends from his cycle club also came along to say hello.
 After nearly an hour, I thanked him for his hospitality and left to continue my ride.

-The Malaysian/Singapore border wasn’t too much further once I’d left the café.
+The Malaysian/Singapore border wasn’t much further once I left the café.
 Only another hour or two.
-I had a bit of trouble getting onto the bridge that connects Malaysia and Singapore, but a kind old man on a scooter led me the way.
+I had trouble getting onto the bridge connecting Malaysia and Singapore, but a kind old man on a scooter showed me the way.
 Getting out of Malaysia wasn’t a problem, but getting into Singapore was a little problematic.
-The over officious border guard kept asking me how I would leave and where was my flight ticket home!
+The over-officious border guard kept asking me how I would leave and where my flight ticket home was!
 Not again!
 I could feel Bangladesh happening all over again!
 I explained that I was getting the ferry to Indonesia.
 So, where’s your visa for Indonesia?
 She asked.
 It’s visa on entry, I replied.
 This went backwards and forwards for a while until she finally gave in and allowed me in!

 Country Number 16